jackdewinter/pymarkdown/readme.md

 - why does hard break not have \n? (fix before release)
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index
-- link and emphasis (inline) tokens cannot be forced close, rewrite end to not expose :::False?
-- add version number to plugins interface

-### Priority 2 - Like To Solve Before Initial

 - why does fcb with only newlines and newlines with ws not fold down to text?
   - coalesce with blank lines in fenced code block?

+### Priority 2 - Like To Solve Before Initial

 - make sure to generated ordered/unordered tests to make sure both covered
   - every unordered tests should have an ordered counterpart
   - every ordered tests should have an unordered counterpart